Kook Yeon-su of ‘Our Beloved Summer’ is a relatable romance lead

 “I can strongly relate to the reason Yeon-su had to break up with Choi Ung,” said Kim in an interview with Forbes.
 “Yeon-su loves Ung so much, but at one point she starts hiding her feelings as she sees that they are different, given her own reality.
 She breaks up with him so that she won’t get hurt.
 I totally understand Yeon-su’s thought process.
 I would probably have done the same thing if I were in Yeon-su’s shoes.
 Like Yeon-su, I would have thought that pursuing a romantic relationship is a luxury for me.”

 Like me, Yeon-su is plagued by a quiet insecurity and desperation that can only be bred by financial difficulties and familial duty.
-Like Yeon-su, younger me couldn’t fathom why a then partner wanted to give up a chance to study abroad because it meant that we’d be apart.
+Like Yeon-su, younger me couldn’t fathom why a then-partner wanted to give up a chance to study abroad because it meant that we’d be apart.
 I didn’t understand then why my congratulations upset him.
 I didn’t understand then why it seemed important for some people to witness their partners cry over their relationship.
 I had the nagging suspicion that most of the people who I came to be romantically involved with thought me uncaring.
 But I just couldn’t break down the walls I’ve built that prohibited me from truly showing anyone evidence of deep hurt.
 If I ever cried over a broken heart, those private tears are mine alone.

 But the beauty of “Our Beloved Summer” is how it reminds us that relationships are composed of two moving parts.
 We shouldn’t make decisions that would push our partner to do something they don’t want to do, even if it seems like that’s what’s best for them.
-We can’t blame our partners for not being someone that they’re not.
+We can’t blame our partners for not being someone they’re not.
 If you can’t respect or consider each other’s priorities and perspectives, you won’t be able to avoid a breakup no matter how intense your love is.
 At that crossroad, trying to pin the blame on one thing or one person is pointless.

 Photo courtesy of SBS